 Amie Root is a movement, stage combat and theater pedagogy teacher, fight director, playwright and actor.
 She travels across the country teaching and working in theatre.
 Amie is a Certified Teacher with the Society of American Fight Directors with whom she is an official mentor.
 Amie has been a guest artist instructor for CSU Summer Arts for a decade and is the resident Fight Director for Unto These Hills, NC.
 Additionally, she is the chair of the SAFD Pedagogy Committee, as well as coordinates the pedagogy training at the Texas Intensive hosted by the University of Houston and the two-week Central Illinois Stage Combat Teacher Trainer hosted by Western Illinois University.
-She has a BA in drama from the University of Wisconsin Stevens Point.
+She has a BA in drama from the University of Wisconsin Stevens Point and is pursuing her MFA in Directing at Western IL University.

 Tiza Garland is an Associate Professor of Theatre at the University of Florida where she teaches in the MFA, BFA, and BA programs.
 Her primary teaching responsibilities including teaching the Movement for the Actor courses, Stage Combat, and Period Styles Movement.